 Many supporters of the appeal asked council to send the project back to the zoning board so it could be turned into a shorter building.
 The demographics of those speakers offered a sharp contrast to the student group: Nearly all of the 18 or so speakers asking for a remand were older, white longtime Berkeley residents.

-Some told students they would not be helped by a project like 2190 Shattuck, because it would be too expensive for them to afford, and said students would come to regret the loss of the historic view once they realized its significance.
+Some told students they would not be helped by a project like 2190 Shattuck, because it would be too expensive for them, and said students would come to regret the loss of the historic view once they realized its significance.

 Several council members and speakers said they appreciated the attachment many have to the view from the base of the Campanile — but also noted there are many other places in the city to get memorable views of the Golden Gate.
 Some students said the view from Campanile Way will be covered by trees in the next few years, regardless.